xiaowu0162/sync-ralm-faithfulness/README.md

 #### Download Data

 The data for SynCheck and FOD evaluation is placed in `data/sentence_level` and `data/instance_level`, respectively.

-The `sentence_level` data is the benchmarking data for context faithfulness tracking mentioned in the paper.
+* The `sentence_level` data is the benchmarking data for context faithfulness tracking mentioned in the paper.
 It contains prompts, contexts, and the model's output splitted into sentences and attached with the context faithfulness labels.
 The labels are calculated either by converting the human annotations from RAGTruth or through an NLI model.
 For further details, refer to Section 4.1 in the paper.

-The `instance_level` data only contains the prompt and context and is used only for decoding testing.
+* The `instance_level` data only contains the prompt and context and is used only for decoding testing.
+* Note that the data here includes `famous-100` and `famous-100-anti`, the two new datasets we construct.

 We also release the model outputs under the folder `data/rag_outputs`.
 These outputs will be used for the offline evaluation of SynCheck.